gduchene/go-import-redirect/README.md

   e.g. `golang.org/x/` for `golang.org/x/image`, and
 * `VCS` for the type of VCS you are using, e.g. `git`.

-Additionally, the version under `gcp/` will bind to the port passed in the `PORT` environment variable, or 8080 if that variable is not set.
+Additionally, the version under `gcp/` will use:

+* `ADDR` for the address to listen on, defaulting to every address, and
+* `PORT` for the port to listen on, defaulting to 8080.

+See https://golang.org/pkg/net/#Dial for details of the address format.